GibzClt/free-genai-bootcamp-2025/lang-portal/Frontend-Technical-Specs.md

         - light
         - dark
         - system default
+        Clicking on this will update the theme of the portal.
+So styling should be done accordingly for both light and dark themes.
     - Reset history button
         - will reset all study sessions and words reviewed
     - Full Reset Data